-Salesforce leads $15M investment in Indian HR tech platform Darwinbox – TechCrunch
+Salesforce leads $15 million investment in HR tech platform Darwinbox – TechCrunch

 Overall, the startup’s revenue has ballooned by 300% since September 2019, when it last raised money, he said.
 “In HR tech and SaaS space, we are now only behind SAP and Oracle in India in terms of revenue,” he said.

-Dev Khare, a partner at Lightspeed India, an early backer of the startup, said that Darwinbox has become the preferred human capital management solution for Asian conglomerates, governments, and high-growth businesses and multi-national corporations operating in Asia as they witness digital transformation.
+Dev Khare, a partner at Lightspeed India, an early backer of the startup, said that Darwinbox has become the preferred human capital management solution for Asian conglomerates, governments and high-growth businesses and multi-national corporations operating in Asia as they witness digital transformation.

 Darwinbox’s platform is built to take care of the entire “hiring to retiring” cycle needs of employees.
 It handles onboarding of new hires, keeps a tab on their performance, monitors attrition rate, and provides an ongoing feedback loop.